AJohnstone2007/referenceLanguageCorpora/README.md

 ## Subdirectories

 1. **languages** contains grammars and example inputs for well some well-known general purpose languages.
 The **rhul** subfolders contain examples that we have used in many of our research papers.
-For some languages we have also included large sets of examples drawn from publicly available repositories: we thank the owners of those repos for making the material available.
+For some languages we have also included large sets of examples drawn from publicly available repositories: we thank the owners for making the material available.
 See the README.md file in individual directories for details on how these corpora were constructed.

 2. **languages/ambiguityTest** contains 'torture' grammars designed to stress-test generalised parsing algorithms.